 Amanda Bennett, Title IX Coordinator at 503-728-0587 or abennett@csd.k12.or.us

 These individuals are responsible for accepting and managing complaints of sexual harassment.
-Persons wishing to make a report should contact them usinguse the above contact information.
+Persons wishing to report should contact them using the above information.
 [This person is also designated as the Title IX coordinator.{}] See GBN/JBA-AR(1) - Sexual Harassment Complaint Procedure.

 Response

-Any staff member who becomes aware of behavior that may violate this policy shall [immediately]promptly, and in all cases within 24 hours report to a district official.
+Any staff member who becomes aware of behavior that may violate this policy shall [immediately] report to a district official.
 The district official (with coordination involving the reporting staff member when appropriate) will take any action necessary to ensure the:

 1. Student is protected and to promote a nonhostile learning environment;